ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 other land surface outputs), which are e.g. reported in units of :math:`kgC~m^{-2}`.
 Here, the surface unit actually refers to 'square meter of land/sea' and NOT 'square meter of gridbox'.
-In order to integrate these globally or regionally one has to both area-weight the quantity but also weight by the land/sea fraction.
+In order to integrate these globally or regionally one has to weight by both the surface quantity and the land/sea fraction.

 For example, to weight an input field with the land fraction, use the following